 Is It Bad To Keep A Collar On A Cat?

 There are pros and cons to keeping a collar on a cat.
 The ASPCA suggests that cats should wear safety collars and an ID tag to ensure that your well-loved pet can return home in case he or she accidentally escapes or wanders off.
-This is the biggest advantage of keeping a collar on your cat.

 Click here to see these customizable pet tags on Amazon.

-However, there are also disadvantages to using a cat collar.
-First and foremost, it may harm your cat.
 For instance, your cat's collar might get accidentally caught on a branch or any other material while your cat is roaming around.

 The collar might strangle your cat if it tries to get loose.
 That's why it is highly recommended that you use a quick-release collar with an elastic panel for your cat's safety.

-Another disadvantage is that your cat's paw or mouth might get stuck on the collar itself if it is too loose.
 Always make sure that your cat's collar fits snugly around their neck.
 To get a better idea of the ideal collar size for your cat, read through this post: How Big Should A Cat Collar Be?

-Some pet collars may also cause skin irritation on cats that will eventually result in hair loss in the neck area.
+Some pet collars may also cause skin irritation in cats that will eventually result in hair loss in the neck area.
 This will only happen if your cat collar is so tight.
-Knowing the proper collar size is important to prevent fur matting that causes skin irritation.

 To give you a better idea of whether you should put a collar on your indoor cat, check out this post: Should Your Indoor Cat Wear A Collar?